mohdnadeem2/commercetools-demo/README.md

 # commercetools-demo
-This the repo created to demo the commerce tools functions
+This the repo created to demo the commerce tools features